niklasnorin/red-thesis/report/8-method-intro-evaluation.md

 > This thesis sets out to design and, in part, implement a software architecture that enables embedded software developers to develop, debug and test embedded Linux software that access hardware, without access to physical hardware.

+The method that will be used to develop this architecture is to:

+1. Set up an Example Software to evaluate the design and implementation of the architecture
+2. Design the architecture
+3. Implement the architecture
+4. Test the architecture with the Example Software

+If the Example Software is considered a test, then this would be similar to a Test Driven Development, TDD, approach [#](?).

+## Nomenclature
+The Emulated Hardware Abstraction Layer developed in this thesis will be called Quarterdock.
+Instead of writing out Emulated Hardware Abstraction Layer, the name Quarterdock will be used in most cases.

+Applications which uses Quarterdock is a Quarterdock Client.

+The embedded software application which is intended to run on an embedded target, and should also be able to run on Quarterdock, will be called the Target Application.
+When running in Quarterdock, the Target Application is a Quarterdock Client.

+The software application which emulates the hardware for a Target Application is an Emulated Hardware Application.
+An Emulated Hardware Application is also a Quarterdock Client.

+## Evaluate Architecture
 To evaluate this software architecture, and to give a concrete target for requirements, an example application will be implemented.
 This application will expect certain hardware GPIO:s to be available to it to function, and will exercise them.

-## Evaluate Architecture
+Only the intent of the evaluation software, and the high-level behavior, is described in this chapter.
+Please see [ref:Appendix X](?) for some notes and code related to the actual implementation.

 The evaluation software will be divided into two parts

 1. The Example Application